Read these Jowett Jupiter classic car activities - have a look-through !

 shipment.
 A careful ongoing restoration took place in South Carolina

-was a photoshoot of Ed & Ghislaine
+was a photoshoot (see below) of the Edmund & Ghislaine

-Nankivell's Jupiters at Hassocks, Sussex, on 22 July 2013
+on 22 July 2013

 by Mike Taylor

 an article he is doing for Classic

 at Sherborne Castle, Dorset was on 21st July 2013.

 the prototype Jupiter there

 it attracted a lot of interest not surprisingly!

 by Kip Motors of Dallas showing a difficult Jupiter restoration

-images taken by Bas de Bruijn at Zolder (April may 2013) showing Jaak
+images taken by Bas de Bruijn at Zolder (April May 2013) showing Jaak

 in his well-restored Jowett Jupiter

 Jupiter back on the road after a long lay-up and a 5-year restoration.
-Well

 done John Walters of Anglesey.
 Windscreen soon to be fitted.

 some Jupiters still have trafficators!
 This photo was taken at the Black

-the 2013 Bristol Classic Car Show this April, Pat Lockyer's Stabilimenti Farina Jupiter took the 'Car of the Show' award
+the 2013 Bristol Classic Car Show that April, the Pat Lockyer

 the Pininfarina Lancia into second place.
 Left: Pat and